tidyverse/tidyups/003-dplyr-radix-ordering.md

 that `arrange()` would now be placing this character in the “wrong order” even though they have set that global option.
-The fix would be to either set `.locale = "es"` in their calls to `arrange()`, or to set `options(dplyr.locale = "es")` to override this default globally.
+The fix would be to either set `.locale = "es"` in their calls to `arrange()`, or to set `options(dplyr.legacy_locale = TRUE)` to revert back to the legacy behavior.
 We expect this issue to affect a small number of users, due to the sheer magnitude of users that use English as their system locale.

 ### arrange_at/if/all()